grimm-co/GOCSP-responder/README.md

 Building
 --------
-This was confirmed building with Go 1.7rc6.
-1.6 may or may not work.
-Don't say I didn't warn you :)
+This was confirmed building with Go 1.10.2, thought it was originally built with 1.7rc6.
+Your milage may vary with other versions.

 1. Clone the repo
 2. cd into repo